 Ant activity often increases during periods of high humidity and often new nests are established in areas where ants may not have been noticed before.
-Many people say that you can predict the weather by ant activity, that ants are more active just before rain, interestingly, just as many say that ants are less active just before rain.
+Many people say that you can predict the weather by ant activity, that ants are more active just before it rains, interestingly, just as many say that ants are less active just before it rains.

 You can help to reduce ant infestations by:

 - Cleaning up food spills immediately

 - Cutting back plants and trees that are touching the house